praw-dev/praw/docs/pages/writing_a_bot.rst

 PRAW was designed to make following the `API guidelines
 <https://github.com/reddit/reddit/wiki/API>`_ simple.
 It will not send a
 request more often than every 2 seconds and it caches every page for 30 seconds.
-This can be modified in :ref:`configuration_files`
+This can be modified in :ref:`configuration_files`.

 The problem comes when we run multiple bots / scripts at the same time, PRAW cannot share these settings between programs.
 So there will be at least 2